John England Washing/Laundering Dept.

-John England uses a high labour intensive industrial washing/ laundering and tumbling process to shrink and soften their linens.
+John England uses a high labour intensive industrial washing/ laundering process with tumbling to shrink, dry, and soften their linens.
 There is great care in handling to minimise creasing.
 Creases if handled wrongly are permanently set in the fabric.

 Linens of different weights and weave structures; whether dyed, bleached, or in loom-state require varying degrees of detergents and softeners.
 Dyed fabric colours can change adversely by the wrong detergents.
 Also, varying degrees of drum agitation in the machine, amounts of water, spin cycles, lengths of fabric, etc. are carefully monitored and controlled.

 It is of great benefit that John England are in a soft water area as hard water can damage the laundry machinery and give fabrics a harsh handle if not properly controlled.

 In tumbling temperature, time and lengths of fabric are also carefully monitored and controlled.
 Adding objects to the tumble can aid softening, and enhance the handle, remove lint, etc.

 For washing fabric John England must support a fully equipped laundry with large expensive machinery.

 After several years of research, use of consultants, and trials John England believe they have developed one of the best fabric finishes on the market.
 Development has not ceased and is ongoing to further improve